anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: The greatest remedy for anger is delay.
+Quote: Know, first, who you are, and then adorn yourself accordingly.

-By: Seneca the Younger
+By: Epictetus